Instantaneous filling of the vacuum for the full Boltzmann equation in convex domains: Maxwellian lower bound in the cutoff case: proof of Theorem

 As in Lemma $3.3$ in \cite{Mo2}, we can take an appropriate sequence $(\xi_n)_{n\in\N}$ and look at the asymptotic behaviour of $\left(a_n(\tau)\right)_{n\in\N}$.
 We obtain the following

-Notice here again that the result is uniform in space, since the previous one was, and that the constants $\rho_\tau$ and $\theta_\tau$ only depend on $\tau$ and the physical quantities asso ciated to $f$.
+Notice that, again, the result is uniform in space, since the previous one was, and that the constants $\rho_\tau$ and $\theta_\tau$ only depend on $\tau$ and the physical quantities associated to $f$.

-To conclude it remains to make the result uniform in time.
+To conclude, it remains to make the result uniform in time.
 As noticed in \cite{Mo2}, Lemma $3.5$, the results we obtained so far do not depend on an explicit form of $f_0$ but just on uniform bounds and continuity that are satisfied at all times, positions and velocities.
-Therefore, we can do the same arguments but not starting at $t=0$ but at any time.
-So if we take $\tau >0$ and consider $\tau \leq t < T$ we just have to make the proof starts at $t - \tau$ to obtain Theorem $\ref{theo:boundcutoff}$.
+Therefore, we can do the same arguments starting at any time and not $t=0$.
+So if we take $\tau >0$ and consider $\tau \leq t < T$ we just have to make the proof start at $t - \tau$ to obtain Theorem $\ref{theo:boundcutoff}$.